Quick Hires vs. Game-Changers: The High-Stakes Hiring Dilemma

 Not every role needs to be filled immediately, but every hire should be made intentionally.

-Prioritize Culture Alignment, Even When Your Hiring Fast
+Prioritize Culture Alignment, Even When You're Hiring Fast

 Rushing can lead to culture mismatches that erode trust and momentum.
 When hiring under pressure, make sure your process still reflects your values.